Andrew Getty: Philanthropy

 Getty made charitable contributions to the paleontology department of the Natural History Museum of Los Angeles County.

 Personal life

-Getty resided in a historic mansion formerly owned by composer Miklós Rózsa on Montcalm Avenue in the Hollywood Hills.
+Getty lived in a historic mansion formerly owned by composer Miklós Rózsa on Montcalm Avenue in the Hollywood Hills.
 He was a recluse.
-Two weeks prior to his death, he filed a restraining order against his ex-girlfriend Lanessa DeJonge.
+Two weeks before his death, he filed a restraining order against his ex-girlfriend Lanessa DeJonge.

-Getty died at 47 on March 31, 2015.
-His body was found by his ex-girlfriend, Lanessa DeJonge.
+Getty died on March 31, 2015, at age 47.
+His body was found by DeJonge.
 An ulcer was suspected in the intestinal bleeding that killed him.
 His personal assistant said Getty had complained of stomach pain in the two months beforehand.
 The Los Angeles county coroner ruled the death accidental, with methamphetamine use and heart disease as contributing factors.